1 9 6 9 (UK)

 Immediately struck by the contrast between the Queen’s chilly public image and the wry, often funny persona when she relaxed, Heseltine urged the making of a TV documentary that would show royal life from the inside.

-The result was Royal Family, first screened in Britain in June 1969 and soon shown in 140 countries.
+The result was Royal Family, directed by the BBC’s Richard Cawston but produced as a joint venture between ITV and BBC and first screened in Britain on Sunday 29 June 1969 and soon shown in 140 countries.

 People saw the Royal Family grilling steak and sausages at Balmoral.
 The teenage Anne lit the fire.
 Prince Philip wielded the spatula with the aplomb of a practised barbecuer, the Queen made the salad, and Charles mixed the dressing.